-Predicting the Unpredictable with Data
+How to Predict the Unpredictable with Finance Data

 There isn’t a company team, initiative, or function that isn’t touched by finance.
 The finance department is where everything comes together in the organization.
 Because finance and credit leaders oversee everything, they have access to an incredible amount of data and insight into all of the workings of the company.
 The finance and credit team understand how the firm generates revenue, how they measure up to the competition, where their pricing stands across the industry, and what products and services are selling well.

-The CEO and other business leaders look to the finance and credit team for guidance in terms of how they’re running the business and for insight into the stability of the firm.
+The CEO and other business leaders look to the finance data and credit team for guidance in terms of how they’re running the business and for insight into the stability of the firm.
 The finance team knows whether the company should be investing, where they should invest, which companies they should acquire, and what debts needs to be paid and what should be distributed to shareholders.
-Using data to run predictive analytics, finance and credit professionals can take the value they add to the company to the next level and help to steer the entire strategy of the organization.
+Using finance data to run predictive analytics, finance and credit professionals can take the value they add to the company to the next level and help to steer the entire strategy of the organization.

-How Data Can Drive Growth
+How Financial Data Can Drive Growth

-There’s more data available to finance departments now than ever before.
+There’s more company financial data available to finance departments now than ever before.
 The business world’s shift to digital systems has opened the door for firms to track data on everything, from industry patterns, to credit and payment terms, sales, revenue, costs, and more.
 This is both an incredible opportunity and new challenge for finance professionals.
 Just think about auto manufacturers as an example: it’s possible to outsource the development of many parts and services from many external suppliers.

-Start with the Data That You Have
+Start with the Financial Insights You Have

 You already have the resources that you need for successful alignment between credit and risk.
 Finance and credit leaders can get started with predictive analytics by first using the data that they already have access to.
 Think of all the reports, income statements, balance sheets and statement of cash flows that you have—those are still important and won’t go anywhere.
 But there are other reports that are produced weekly or monthly that highlight where revenue is coming from, what companies you’re selling to, the credit exposures you have and how much money your firm owes — those reports can be used to begin to create predictive analyses with data.
 Using the data that you have, you can better understand which customer segments to target to sustainably grow your business.
 This is how predictive analytics can help you get started driving revenue for your organizations.

-Create a Data-Driven Culture
+Create a Data-Driven Finance Department